 Sam Newton

-Sam grew up in Birmingham and trained at Central School of Speech & Drama.
-He can currently be seen as Hen in Zoe Cooper’s reimagining of NORTHANGER ABBEY on a UK tour.
+Sam Newton grew up in Birmingham and trained at the Central School of Speech & Drama.

 Read more

-Sam grew up in Birmingham and trained at Central School of Speech & Drama.
-He can currently be seen as Hen in Zoe Cooper’s reimagining of NORTHANGER ABBEY on a UK tour.
+Sam Newton grew up in Birmingham and trained at the Central School of Speech & Drama.

-“It’s Sam Newton as Ed who really stands out.
-Nervous and nerdy but so loveable […] there are too many funny moments to mention.”
-WhatsOnStage
+“It’s Sam Newton as Ed who really stands out… so loveable … too many funny moments to mention.” — WhatsOnStage

 Privacy Overview